Aki-hwang/Aki-hwang/README.md

 ### Hi there 👋

+I'm a very very focused person, I love technology and learning in general but coding and typing is my passion.

+✨ Always learning something new

+🖥 Making beautiful ios apps using SwiftUi

 <!--
 **Aki-hwang/Aki-hwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.